Michael Joseph Hogan: Legal career

 He was admitted as a solicitor in Dublin in 1930 and practised with Maxwell and Weldon of Dublin for less than a year.
 He then moved to Nairobi, Kenya, where he practised for five years with the firm of Daly & Figgis.

 In 1936, he qualified as a barrister at law at the Irish Bar (King's Inns).
 He was appointed Chief Magistrate in Palestine and was based in Haifa and then Jerusalem in 1937.
 Soon after, he was appointed Crown Counsel in Palestine.

 At the end of World War II, in 1945, he was appointed Attorney General in Aden.
 He was appointed a King's Counsel while in Aden.

 At the end of 1946, he returned to Jerusalem as Solicitor General and stayed in that position until the termination of the Mandate of Palestine in May 1948.
 He remained in Palestine to advise the British forces there until they were withdrawn in July 1948.
 He then acted as a legal adviser to the Foreign Office in London.

-He was appointed Solicitor General of the Federation of Malaya in August 1950 and in December that year was promoted to Attorney General.
+He was appointed Solicitor General of the Federation of Malaya in August 1950 and in December of that year was promoted to Attorney General.
 He briefly acted as Administrator of Malaya when Sir Henry Gurney, High Commissioner for Malaya, was assassinated by Malayan bandits near Fraser's Hill.
 Hogan was made a Queen's Counsel in 1952.
 He was awarded a CMG in the 1953 New Year Honours.

 He was appointed Chief Justice of Hong Kong in 1955.
 From 1964, he concurrently held the post of Chief Justice of Brunei.

 He was appointed as joint commissioner to the Commission of inquiry into the Hong Kong Disturbances in 1966 (Hong Kong 1966 riots).